Cognex Corporation research snapshot

 DimensionConclusionConfidence

 Business qualityCognex sells industrial machine vision systems, sensors, barcode readers, and AI vision software that customers use to improve quality, throughput, and automation.
-Gross margin of 71.1% in Q1 2026 shows software-like economics on a hardware-plus-software model.High
+Q1 2026 gross margin of 71.1% and a trailing-twelve-month gross margin near 68% show software-like economics on a hardware-plus-software model.High

 MoatThe moat rests on application know-how, qualified production-line deployments, brand recognition in machine vision, a deep tools library, and switching friction once inspection and identification systems are embedded.
 Competition from Keyence and other automation suppliers still limits pure pricing power.Medium-high

-Investment certaintyBusiness quality and balance-sheet strength are clear, but a margin of safety requires evidence that revenue growth, margin expansion, and free cash flow can keep catching up with a premium valuation.Medium
+Investment certaintyBusiness quality, margin trend, and balance-sheet strength are clear, but a margin of safety requires evidence that revenue growth and margin expansion keep catching up with a premium valuation after the recent pullback.Medium

 CGNX AI stock forecast